artbrock/holochain_docs/Development-Protocols.md

 For Atom, you could try this [package](https://atom.io/packages/save-commands) but it requires some configuration.

 ## Git Hygiene
-This section describes guidelines for using git and making changes to the repo.
+This section describes our practices and guidelines for using git and making changes to the repo.

+### Guiding Principles & practices
+* We use Github's pull requests as our code review tool
+* We encourage any dev to comment on pull requests and we think of the pull request not as a "please approve my code" but as a space for co-developing, i.e. asynchronous "pair-coding" of a sort.
+* We use develop features on separate branches identified by Github issues
+* We use merge to master (not rebase) so that commits related to a ticket can be retroactively explored.

-### Quick Version
+### How to make changes: Quick Version
-* Make your changes on a seperate branch.
+* Make your changes on a seperate branch which includes a ticket number e.g. `some-new-feature-1234` where 1234 is the github issue # where the feature is documented.
 Make sure the branch is based on master.
 * Use commit messages descriptive of your changes.
 * Push to the upstream of your new branch.
 * Create a pull request on github.
-* When merging a pull request, make sure to use the "Rebase and merge" option.
+* When merging a pull request, make sure to use the "Merge" option.

-### The Verbose Version for newbies
+### How to make changes: The Verbose Version for newbies
 Start out on master.
 You can check this by using `git status`.
 Before making your changes use `git pull` so that you are working on the latest version of master.
 ```